kunall17/hydeout/gsoc/gsoc17.md

 ### Introduction

-I worked on the react native framework, to enhance the cross platform group chat application for the orgranization **Zulip**.
+I worked on the react native framework, to enhance the cross platform group chat application for the organization **Zulip**.

 I have been contributing to Zulip since my [last GSOC](./gsoc16) and it has been a great experience so far, thanks to the Zulip Organization for selecting me again.

-In this course of 3 months I have done a lot of changes, implemented new features, fixed many crutial bugs, worked on not only RN but also on several other things.
+In this course of 3 months I have done a lot of changes, implemented new features, fixed many crucial bugs, worked on not only RN but also on several other things.

 ### Some quick links